Frequently Asked Questions

 Can you tell me about the organization?

 3GNY’s goal is to keep the history of the Holocaust alive.
 We must ensure that others understand the human face of the Holocaust, as well as its details, its place in Jewish history and how it is viewed and discussed today.
 We are the last living link to survivors.
 It is primarily through us that future generations will hear the actual stories of our grandparents’ survival.
 We feel a deep commitment to know and tell these stories, and to place them within the greater context of the Holocaust.
-3GNY also raises awareness about human rights issues and genocide – past and present.
+3GNY also raises awareness about hate, antisemitism, and intolerance – past and present.
 To accomplish this, 3GNY creates forums where members meet, learn, connect and share ideas.
-Founded in 2005 with a group of six, 3GNY’s membership now exceeds 5,000.
+Founded in 2005 with a group of six, 3GNY’s community now exceeds 6,000.
 3GNY organizes diverse programming, including museum tours, film screenings, theatre engagements, discussion groups, book readings, visits and dialogue with survivors, Shabbat dinners, Jewish cultural events, intergenerational gatherings, genealogy workshops and field trips.

 How was the group started?

 Daniel Brooks, who is a grandson of four Holocaust survivors, grew up feeling a strong connection to his family’s history and wanted to explore what this connection meant.
-In 2005, he attended a 2G meeting where he noticed others his age, who also felt we should have our own group.
+In 2005, he attended a 2G meeting where he noticed others his age, who also were looking to connect with peers who share this connection to family history.
 What formed was a group of individuals in their 20s and 30s, who didn’t previously know each other, worked in different fields and grew up with different levels of religious observance.

 How does the organization run?